josephmangara/Elixir-Word-Frequency-Analyzer/README.md

 - Normalize text (lowercase, remove punctuation)
 - Count occurrences of each word
 - Sort words by frequency
-- Optional: Export results to a file
+- Export results to a file
 - Fully written in idiomatic Elixir

 ---